 Start with who's currently in your halls.
 Hopefully you'll have a good idea of what they’re like to live with, and any bad habits are like water off a duck’s back by now.

 If you haven’t quite clicked – or a year with them has been enough – look further afield instead.

 Best friends, clubs and societiesRemember that you’re looking for someone to live with, not just hang out with.
-Being ‘a good laugh’ or liking the same bands won’t make up for leaving hair in the sink or not paying their share of bills.
-Will they be a responsible housemate (or co-tenant, to be formal)?
+Being a laugh or liking the same bands won’t make up for leaving hair in the sink or not paying their share of bills - try and find someone who will be a responsible housemate.

 And it goes without saying: don’t make any major decisions on a night out.

 CoursematesYou may notice that some subjects attract certain characters or personalities, which may (or may not) make for your perfect housemate.

 If you’re studying an intense subject like law or medicine, living with those who understand how stressful things can get might be a blessing (or at least guarantee you'll have peace and quiet when you need to study).

 Whether it’s keeping the noise down during deadlines and exams, having someone to chat through essay ideas, trudge to 9am lectures with or simply motivate you to study when Netflix is calling, your perfect housemates might be beside you in your lecture.

 I have nobody to live with in second year – what should I do?Whether you’re on your own or on the hunt for an extra person or two, don’t suffer in silence.
 It might feel like you’re the only one who hasn’t got their housing for next year sorted, but you won’t be.